NewthingAde/SIMPLE-TO-DO-APPLICATION-ON-MERN-WEB-STACK/README.md

 There are three actions that our To-Do application needs to be able to do:

-Create a new task
+1. Create a new task
-Display list of all tasks
+2. Display list of all tasks
-Delete a completed task
+3. Delete a completed task

 Each task will be associated with some particular endpoint and will use different standard HTTP request methods: POST, GET, DELETE.

 - For each task, we need to create routes that will define various endpoints that the To-do app will depend on.
 So let us create a folder routes

+                                            mkdir routes

+- Change directory to routes folder.

+                                               cd routes

+- Next, create a file api.js with the command below

+                                                touch api.js

+- Open the api.js file you just with the command below

+                                                vim api.js

+- copy and paste the folllowing command in the api.js file.
+USe :w to save it and :q to exit

+                                                const express = require ('express');

+                                                const router = express.Router();

+                                                router.get('/todos', (req, res, next) => {

+                                                });

+                                                router.post('/todos', (req, res, next) => {

+                                                });

+                                                router.delete('/todos/:id', (req, res, next) => {

+                                                })

+                                                module.exports = router;

+-